Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - British Airways

-Oneworld alliance partner award flights to Italy show conveniently on the American Airlines website.
-You can even view available award flights, taxes, and fees without logging in to your American Airlines account.
+Award flights to Italy on oneworld alliance partners show conveniently on the American Airlines website.
+You can even view available award flights, taxes and fees without logging in to your American Airlines account.

 - 30,000 American Airlines miles in coach